Aetolis/JishoBot/README.md

 * Implement additional functionality like Google's [Translation API](https://cloud.google.com/translate/)
 * Ability to search for synonyms
 * Add links to audio recordings of vocabulary to embed object
-* `?kanji` command that perhaps can scrape data from [#kanji Jisho.org searches](https://jisho.org/search/%E6%96%87%E5%AD%A6%20%23kanji)
+* `?kanji` command that perhaps can scrape data from [#kanji Jisho.org webpage](https://jisho.org/search/%E6%96%87%E5%AD%A6%20%23kanji) using XPath.